 - Depending on which year group your child is in there will be different drop off/ pick up times.
 (We apologise as we can not accommodate siblings with different times) - Parents MUST adhere to these times to ensure we can follow social distancing guidelines.
-We advise you to follow safe social distancing whilst waiting. - Parents of pupils from Y1-6, if possible, will drop their children at the main drop off gates and children will be supervised and directed by staff to access the playground gates. - For Y6 children who walk to and from school, parents must be secure in the knowledge that their child will socially distance themselves. - Staff in KS1 will wear gloves if a child needs some support leaving a parent (if the member of staff feels comfortable with this).
+We advise you to follow safe social distancing whilst waiting. - The pub car park has been allocated for a waiting area in the mornings so unfortunately parents will not be able to use it to park.
+We are encouraging as many parents to walk to school as possible as there will be lots of adults and children waiting. - Parents of pupils from Y1-6, if possible, will drop their children at the main drop off gates and children will be supervised and directed by staff to access the playground gates. - For Y6 children who walk to and from school, parents must be secure in the knowledge that their child will socially distance themselves. - Staff in KS1 will wear gloves if a child needs some support leaving a parent (if the member of staff feels comfortable with this).
 However, if a child is very distressed and the holding of a hand is not enough, we will not be able to offer any increased support and it may be best for the parent to take the child home. - In the morning children are greeted by their class teacher or TA at the time allocated (It is vital staff are punctual) at the appropriate gate. - TAs or teachers will be in the classroom waiting for pupils to ensure pupils follow safety measures e.g. monitor use of cloakroom. - Children not arriving at allocated time slots to enter via school office. - At drop off times, children will come straight into school and not stay on the playground.